siemdejong/model-robustness-benchmark/README.md

 # Robustness Benchmark for MNIST Classifiers

 ## Abstract
 This repository presents a scientific benchmark and sensitivity analysis of image classifiers on the MNIST dataset, focusing on the effects of gamma and brightness transformations.
 The study extends the [scikit-learn MNIST benchmark](https://github.com/scikit-learn/scikit-learn/blob/main/benchmarks/bench_mnist.py) by introducing adaptive sampling (via [python-adaptive](https://adaptive.readthedocs.io/)) to efficiently probe the classifier's robustness to input perturbations.
-All code is BSD-licensed and citations for scikit-learn and python-adaptive are required for publication.

 ## Methods
 - **Classifier**: Multilayer Perceptron (MLP-adam) trained on MNIST using scikit-learn's pipeline.